The most common mistakes in mentoring programmes

 Experiment Register

 An Experiment Register is a document that allows an individual or team to take a planned approach to continuous change.
-The register consists of the following seven elements: Reason for the experiment (e.g.learning, process improvement, new customer requirement) What precisely will be done differently How the experiment will be measured — and by whom What (more…)
+The register consists of the following seven elements: The number of experiments at one time depends on capacity to attend to them.
+When addressing the same issue or opportunity with different experiments, you may choose (more…)

 Innovation & Risk Review Template

-Use this template as a guide to review innovation and risk in your organisation: Innovation Risk Define the problem Why is this an issue?
+Innovation Risk Define the problem Why is this an issue?
 What are the benefits of tackling it?
 What are the benefits of not tackling it?
 Who are the stakeholders?
 How would each stakeholder group define the problem?
-Why do we need (more…)
+Why do we need to deal with this now?
+Define the boundaries Is this part of a larger (more…)